c00w/skeleton/README.md

 # Architecture Overview

-There are three main components in shipper
+There are three main components in skeleton

 1. The Orchestration Server
 2. The Secret Server